abreen/tada/README.md

 HTML content is inserted into the `<main>` element.

-* All HTML comments are removed during processing
 * HTML comments starting with two hyphens (`<!--`) appear in the final page
 * But comments with three hyphens (`<!---`) **are removed**